 The Next Time You Are at a Funeral

-In the case of my friend’s mother - sure enough, she was present in the lobby and then once people were seated, she moved up to the front of the church floor for the service and the goodbyes.
+In the case of my friend’s father, he was present in the lobby and then once people were seated, he moved up to the front of the church floor for the service and the goodbyes.

-While alive, she was part of the church choir, so there was a brief change in the normal affairs during her service.
-When the choir began to sing for her, she changed outfits and joined right in.
+While alive, he was part of the church choir, so there was a brief change in the regular affairs during his service.
+When the choir began to sing, he changed outfits and joined right in.